-The degree focuses on discussions of current research, with the aim of encouraging you to engage in critical thinking and reflect on theory and practice.
+The Master's degree in Organizational Behaviour offered by Birkbeck, University of London - School of Business, Economics and Informatics focuses on discussions of current research, with the aim of encouraging you to engage in critical thinking and reflect on theory and practice.
 You will also acquire basic applied research skills.

 Graduates go in to careers in human resources, probation, and management.
 Possible professions include human resources officer or probation officer.
 This degree may also be useful within management roles, including management consultant, retail manager, or logistics and distribution manager.

 Always verify the dates on the programme website.

 You can choose to do this programme part-time or full-time.Full-time

 Two to three evenings a week, October to July.
 Distance learning option includes weekend workshops.

 The IELTS – or the International English Language Test System – tests your English-language abilities (writing, listening, speaking, and reading) on a scale of 1.00–9.00.
 The minimum IELTS score requirement refers to which Overall Band Score you received, which is your combined average score.
 Read more about IELTS.

 StudyPortals Tip: The UK government has confirmed new English-language testing requirements for visa and immigration purposes.
 Learn more

 A good honours degree, or equivalent, from a recognised university.
 Management development professionals and consultants without a first degree but with suitable professional qualifications and at least 5 or more years' significant management experience in a range of organisations may be considered.